nhsconnect/FHIR-NRLS-API/pages/pointers/pointer_maintenance.md

 {% include important.html content="This site is under active development by NHS Digital and is intended to provide all the technical resources you need to successfully develop the NRL API.
 This project is being developed using an agile methodology so iterative updates to content will be added on a regular basis." %}

-## Pointer Maintenance ##
+## Overview ##

 The NRL allows a Provider to perform four actions in relation to Pointers –
 - Create – results in the storage of a brand new Pointer in NRL
 - Update – modify the status of an existing Pointer in NRL
-- Replace – Allows you to deprecate a pointer, marking it as superseded, and create a new Pointer in the NRL
+- Supersede – Allows you to replace a pointer.
+This action marks the pointer as superseded, and creates a new Pointer in the NRL
 - Delete – remove an existing Pointer from NRL.
 This Pointer will no longer appear in search results

 A Pointer’s main role is to refer to another entity; some kind of content (static or dynamic).
 So when considering Pointer maintenance we should really think in terms of the maintenance of two entities -

 1. Changes to the Pointer’s data – the referenced content has not changed but one or more of the data items captured on the Pointer needs to be modified.
-In this case an update of the existing resource is appropriate but will be discussed in more detail below
+In this case Providers should supersede the existing resource resulting in the creation of a new Pointer with updated data items
-2. Changes to the referenced content – in this instance Providers should create a new Pointer which references the modified content
+2. Changes to the referenced content – in this case Providers should supersede the existing resource resulting in the creation of a new Pointer which references the modified content

 ## Creation of a new Pointer ##